furokku/ugoserver-dev/README.md

 ## Notes
 Some things I observed while developing this are available in notes.md, and contains status quo on some features.

-The txt files in ugoserver/hatena/static/ds/v2-xx/ should be UTF-16LE, otherwise the DS will not show any text.
-In vim this can be achieved by setting fileencoding to utf-16le and saving the file.
+> The txt files in ugoserver/hatena/static/ds/v2-xx/ should be UTF-16LE, otherwise the DS will not show any text.
+In vim this can be achieved by setting fileencoding to utf-16le and saving the file.<br>

-`ugoserver/hatena/static/ds/v2-xx` should be symlinked to regions you want to enable. v2-us, v2-eu and v2-jp can be inferred from the name, v2 is the initial rev2 release of flipnote studio in japan.
+> `ugoserver/hatena/static/ds/v2-xx` should be symlinked to regions you want to enable. v2-us, v2-eu and v2-jp can be inferred from the name, v2 is the initial rev2 release of flipnote studio in japan.<br>
+No longer the case because I made it not in a stupid way.
+Just edit the files in `srv/txt/` if you want to change any static text data sent by the server, or edit the list in var.go if you want to enable/disable a region

 I probably should've used git to log changes before I made this public, but that's whatever